Burchard of Worms: Episcopacy

 Upon the death of Burchard's brother Franco in 999, Emperor Otto III appointed Burchard as Bishop of Worms in 1000.
 Willigis confirmed his elevation within days at Kirchberg in Saxony.
-The Vita Burchardi relates that the Emperor initially intended to elevate one of his two chaplains, Herpo of Halberstadt or Rako of Bremen, to this see, going so far as to give his intended appointee "the pastoral staff as [he] lay in bed gravely ill."
+The Vita Burchardi relates that the Emperor initially intended to elevate one of his two chaplains, Herpo of Halberstadt or Rako of Bremen, to this diocese, going so far as to give his intended appointee "the pastoral staff as [he] lay in bed gravely ill."
 However, both of them died before either could be so ordained.
-The Emperor had also offered the see of Worms to a renowned pastor named Erpho.
+The Emperor had also offered the diocese of Worms to a renowned pastor named Erpho.
 Within three days of becoming bishop, Erpho died from unknown causes and a certain Razo was quickly appointed to fill the resulting vacancy, who killed himself at Chur, Switzerland, shortly thereafter.
 The same narrative indicates that Worms was in disrepair, urgently needing an administrator after regular attacks from robbers and wolves.